asap-projects/asap-logging/doc/logging/index.rst

    Usage <usage>
    API <api>
-   License <license>
-   Version <version>

-Welcome!
-This is the documentation for the *logging* module, part of the *asap* project.
 This is a small module that encapsulates and lightly augments the logging functionality provided by a third party logging framework:
 [spdlog](https://github.com/gabime/spdlog).

 Parts of the documentation